kyphan38/web/assets/docs/technical/soft skills/2-ipl.md

 - Context
   - The speaker was hired as an architect and team lead for a DevOps group that initially seemed promising and high-performing
   - But in team interactions, there was a noticeable shift in energy and behavior whenever one particular team member entered the room less talking, more tension, body language changed
-  - This individual didn't align with the team's mission or values: missed deadlines, wandered into other departments (like marketing and advertising), and didn't really engage with the DevOps work
+  - This individual didn't align with the team's mission or values: Missed deadlines, wandered into other departments (like marketing and advertising), and didn't really engage with the DevOps work
   - The team didn't feel safe or supported with that person around, and leadership hadn't addressed it for some reason
   - After multiple honest attempts to align and redirect that team member offering a chance to switch departments the individual finally acknowledged they didn't want to be in DevOps and moved on
   - The moment that person left, team trust and safety rebounded naturally.
 No top-down control was needed after that the team just re-centered and became high-performing again